ElectricRCAircraftGuy/eRCaGuy_dotfiles/useful_scripts/find_and_replace_test_folder/test2.txt

-hey how are you doing today
+hey how are you boing today
-hey how are you doing today
+hey how are you boing today
-hey how are you doing today
+hey how are you boing today
-hey how are you doing today  hey how are you doing today  hey how are you doing today  hey how are you doing today hey how are you doing today hey how are you doing today?
+hey how are you boing today  hey how are you boing today  hey how are you boing today  hey how are you boing today hey how are you boing today hey how are you boing today?